attack68/rateslib/docs/source/z_turns.rst

 interest of turns by providing a multiplicative DF constant at appropriate points.

 First we can create a *Curve* with just the turn effect embedded.
-In this case a bump of -3% to the end of year date:
+In this case a bump of -3% to the end of year date.
+The below curve has rates at 0% everywhere except for the year end date.
+When composited with another *Curve* under vector addition all of the rates at 0% will have no effect, whilst the the single -3% value will:

 .. ipython:: python